entangled/example-brei/docs/index.md

 With `quarto_attributes` enabled, Entangled will behave as if those attributes are part of the attributes inside the code block curly braces.
 It is important that the `quarto_attributes` go first, as the hooks will be evaluated in order of appearance in the config.

 ## Brei
+In the following examples we use Brei to automate scientific computations.
+Here we also present the Brei configuration in `entangled.toml` that makes these demos work.
+In your own work you should keep these TOML files separate, so you can focus on the actual science.
+Also, make sure to check out the [Brei documentation](https://entangled.github.io/brei).

-The `brei` hook will extract tasks from the literate source, and put them in `.entangled/tasks.json`.
+The `brei` hook extracts tasks from the literate source, and puts them in `.entangled/tasks.json`.
 The `pandoc` project template also ships with a workflow in `docs/weave.toml` that helps building HTML output using Pandoc.
-We can include those files:
+We define our main workflow commands in `entangled.toml` in the `brei` section.
+We can include the other files:

 ``` {.toml #brei}
 [brei]